Head of Nefertem: Significance

-The sculpture depicts the Pharaoh in the guise of Nefertem, the god of the dawning sun.Zahi Hawass.
-Tutankhamun and the Golden Age of the Pharaohs.
-Washington, DC: National Geographic, 2005, 81 The child-god Nefertem springs from a blue lotus, which was associated with the revival of the Sun in the morning because its buds close at night and reopen at dawn.
+The sculpture depicts the Pharaoh in the guise of Nefertem, the god of the dawning sun.
+The child-god Nefertem springs from a blue lotus, which was associated with the revival of the Sun in the morning because its buds close at night and reopen at dawn.
 The blue base of the bust symbolises the primordial waters from which the sun rose at the beginning of creation.
 The Pharaoh was closely associated with the Sun, but the depiction of him in the guise of this particular solar deity was meant to magically guarantee that the Pharaoh would be reborn once more, just as the Sun is reborn at dawn.